hmslima/sambahsacompletegrammar/sambahsa.md

 exists doubts.
 You may say “io buim”, “wey brovam”, “tu ees”, etc, using the pronouns.
-It's the last time I notify you this possibility, my conjugations are made without the pronouns, but it doesn't mean that they may not be usen!
+It's the last time I notify you this possibility, my conjugations are made without the pronouns, but it doesn't mean that they may not be used!
 I say the same for any verbal tense.

 ### ACTUALLY THERE ARE TWO WAYS OF REPRESENTING THE PAST

-What you just saw is the simple past, which the actions started and ended in the past and ***didn't** let consequences in the present*.
-The other form is the perfect present, which the actions still occurs in the present or, although the actions finished in the past, *they left some consequence in the present*; the present perfect is made through the verb “habe” + the participle in passive past (as I'll only teach you the participles in future chapters, I'll limit me to show you examples here, you don't need to know how to made them now, but I know that you at least know how to identify them).
+What you've just saeen is the simple past, which the actions started and ended in the past and ***didn't** let consequences in the present*.
+The other form is the perfect present, in which the actions still occurs in the present or, although the actions were finished in the past, *they left some consequence in the present*; the present perfect is made through the verb “habe” + the participle in passive past (as I'll only teach you the participles in future chapters, I'll limit me to show you examples here, you don't need to know how to made them now, but I want that you at least know how to identify them).

-Observe the examples below to you understand the differences (notice that the (a)s are in the simple past while the (b)s are in the present perfect):
+Look the examples below to you understand the differences *(notice that the (a)s are in the simple past while the (b)s are in the present perfect)*:

 **(1a) Is gwivit in Rome unte oct yars –** he lived in Rome for eight years